Adaxelx/portfolio-training/README.md

-Some elements of desing are based HelloRoman website: https://helloroman.com/
+Some elements of desing are based on HelloRoman website: https://helloroman.com/